Philip Hewett, City of Newcastle, NSW Australia

 Branding is so ubiquitous that most people pay little conscious attention to it however it is a most powerful determinant of market success.
 Consider for example, global brands like Shell, Nike, McDonalds, Ikea et al. Hyde Park, London and Central Park, New York are internationally recognised urban green-space brands.

 Table 2 City image as the product of city elements

-Konijnendijk (2005) sees brand as the proprietary visual, emotional and cultural mage one associates with a certain company, product or service.
+Konijnendijk (2005) sees a brand as the proprietary visual, emotional and cultural mage one associate with a certain company, product or service.

-Branding types include product branding as used for example by Coca-Cola, and service branding used by the service sector such as banks and insurance companies wanting people to associate their services with good quality and value, customer care, easy access.
-In this approach Konijnendijk sees links with urban forestry as it becomes more oriented to customer service.
+Branding types include product branding as used for example by Coca-Cola and service branding used by the service sector such as banks and insurance companies wanting people to associate their services with good quality and value, customer care, and easy access.
+In this approach, Konijnendijk sees links with urban forestry as it becomes more oriented to customer service.
 Emotional and sense branding are new techniques gaining attention and destination branding sells a bundle of goods and services associated for example with a country or region.
 Branding is not always positive, for example, some industrial cities have difficulties getting rid of their negative brand image (Konijnendijk 2005).
-This has been the experience in Newcastle better known as a steel and coal centre than for its fascinating harbor, quality beaches, historic precincts and easy lifestyle.
+This has been the experience in Newcastle better known as a steel and coal centre for its fascinating harbour, quality beaches, historic precincts and easy lifestyle.

-Konijnendijk (2005) sees four strong arguments in favor of urban forestry branding:
+Konijnendijk (2005) sees four strong arguments in favour of urban forestry branding: